The Legend of Zelda: Music

 Taking place in Cologne, Germany, on September 23, 2010, the video game music concert Symphonic Legends focused on music from Nintendo and, among others, featured games such as The Legend of Zelda.
 Following an intermission, the second half of the concert was entirely dedicated to an expansive symphonic poem dedicated to the series.
 The 35-minute epic tells the story of Link's evolution from child to hero.

 To celebrate the 25th anniversary of the series in 2011, Nintendo commissioned an original symphony, The Legend of Zelda: Symphony of the Goddesses.
 The show was originally performed in the fall of 2011 in Los Angeles and consists of live performances of much of the music from the series.
 It has since been scheduled for 18 shows so far throughout the United States and Canada.
 Nintendo released a CD, The Legend of Zelda 25th Anniversary Special Orchestra CD.
 Featuring eight tracks from live performances of the symphony, the CD is included alongside the special edition of The Legend of Zelda: Skyward Sword for the Wii.
 Nintendo later celebrated The Legend of Zelda's 30th anniversary with an album which was released in Japan in February 2017.

+The Nintendo Music streaming service included soundtracks from eight Zelda games as of June 2025 for subscribers to Nintendo Switch Online to stream and listen to, including The Legend of Zelda, A Link to the Past, Ocarina of Time, The Wind Waker, Ocarina of Time 3D, Skyward Sword, Breath of the Wild, and Tears of the Kingdom.